 Then, add the egg and vanilla and mix until well combined.

 Add the flour mixture and mix on low speed just until combined.

-It will be a slightly sticky dough.
+It will be a slightly sticky dough (depending on the absorption rate of the flour).
 Cover and chill in the fridge.

 In a small bowl, combine the sugar and cinnamon.
 Then scoop 12 equal-sized balls of cookie dough...

 and roll them into even balls with your hands.

 Roll in the sugar coating mixture to cover them entirely.
 Then bake.

 Short answer, yes.
 Cream of tartar is an integral ingredient.
 It gives the cookies its tangy taste and signature texture.
 I do not recommend any substitutions on this.
 If you replaced it with baking powder, you would end up with a puffy, more cake-like sugar cookie.
 Using only baking soda transforms them into chewy chocolate chip kind of cookies.

 Snickerdoodles are flat cookies and shouldn't be puffy at all unless the recipe is specially designed to create a puffy texture and is clearly stated.
 This recipe is not supposed to result in puffy snickerdoodles but soft ones with a chewy bite.
 The most common reasons for a puffy texture are